-If you have Ultra High Fidelity Sound option (with MCU1), you may want to turn off Dolby Surround.
-This sounds counter-intuitive, but this option attempts to convert the stereo audio into 5 channel audio.
+If you have the Ultra High Fidelity Sound option (with MCU1), you may want to turn off Dolby Surround.
+This sounds counter-intuitive, but this option attempts to convert the stereo audio into 5-channel audio.
 This tends to distort the sound in a bad way prior to software 2018.12.
 Very few owners liked this option for music.

 The Tesla also offers a slick four-way balance fader.
 In the cabin image, touch and move the round crosshairs spot to change the sound field.

 Here are some of the issues owners have had on occasion and how to fix them.
 These are issues through software 2018.16 (May 2018) and may be improved in a later release.